cloudberry666/datadog-agent/pkg/metadata/inventories/README.md

 # Inventory Payload

-This payload populates some of the field, for the agent, in the `inventories` product in DataDog.
+This package populates some of the agent-related fields in the `inventories` product in DataDog.

 This is enabled by default but can be turned off using `inventories_enabled` config.